 Your child is having a sensory meltdown as a result of sensory overload.
 Because the reason for their sensory meltdown is too much sensory stimuli, it can be helpful to remove as many stimuli as possible.

 That means reducing the noise and sights that triggered them or removing them from a stressful situation.
 Children have a limit to how much they can take in and process.
 Sometimes, when they reach that limit, they shut down or lash out.
 In order to bring them back to a steady-state, help them find a calm environment.

 Let’s say you’re your child is on their first day of soccer practice.

 - Playing a new sport they’ve never tried before

 This can be a lot for a child to process.
 It is common for children to experience sensory meltdowns when trying to process something new and unfamiliar.

 Your child is having a hard time learning how to kick the ball and keeps trying to use their hands.
 The coach and the other players remind your child that they can’t use their hands but it’s hard for your child to remember and they keep making mistakes.
 Your child feels like everyone is yelling at them, while the sun is beating down on them, there are children running around, and parents are cheering.

 Your child runs off the field in the middle of the game, throws the ball, and starts crying.

 They are feeling:

 You can guide your child off to the side of the field away from the other kids and parents and offer them some water under the shade.
+At that moment, the sensory input was too great.
 Your goal here is to take away some of the things that are overwhelming your child.
 Separate them from the noise, the people, give them relief from the sun so they can have a break from all the stimuli.